-Bankruptcy offers business or individuals, who may find themselves in a position where they can no longer pay the debts they owe, a solution – the opportunity for a TRUE, FRESH financial start.
-There are many types of bankruptcy, many of which provide relief from paying heavy debts in a short amount of time.
+Bankruptcy offers business or individuals, who may find themselves in a position where they can no longer pay the debts they owe, a solution.
+Specifically, bankruptcy offers the opportunity for a TRUE, FRESH financial start.
+In summary, there are many types of bankruptcy, many of which provide relief from paying heavy debts in a short amount of time.

 We invite you to visit our Chapter 7 v.
 Chapter 13 Bankruptcy Page to learn more about the differences between these two popular types of consumer bankruptcy.